Cyber Fraud and Recovery in Hong Kong

 Business loan scams have become more prevalent in 2020 as companies around the world are experiencing financial troubles and have had difficulties finding local financial institutions willing to provide loans for their businesses.
-In their desperation, these companies have turned to the internet in the hope to find financial institutions willing to lend them money and fraudsters have seized on this opportunity to scam them.
+In their desperation, these companies have turned to the internet in the hope to find financial institutions willing to lend them money, and fraudsters have seized on this opportunity to scam them.

-These fraudsters operate through elaborate websites masquerading as legitimate financial organizations who often promise low-cost interest-free loans in exchange for an upfront fee.
+These fraudsters operate through elaborate websites masquerading as legitimate financial organisations, who often promise low-cost interest-free loans in exchange for an upfront fee.
 That upfront fee is often disguised as a transaction fee (e.g., bank transmission, administrative and collateral facility fee, SWIFT Transmission Charge).

 Once the fraudsters receive that “transaction fee”, one of two things will happen.
 Either the fraudsters will invent a reason for requesting more money, or they will immediately disappear without providing any of the promised funds.